dqfan2012/c-project-sample/README.md

 c-project-sample is an example project built on the robust [dqfan2012/c-project-skeleton-v2](https://github.com/dqfan2012/c-project-skeleton-v2).
 This project demonstrates a clean, modular structure for C development on Linux and macOS, with integrated static analysis, unit testing (using Check), and a streamlined Makefile workflow.

+## Repo Moved

+This repository has been moved to [samuel-stidham/c-project-samle](https://github.com/samuel-stidham/c-project-samle)

 ## Overview

 - **Modern C Development:**